kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a1-pass-nca-90-days.md

-# How to Pass the NCA Exam in 90 Days: A Step-by-Step System
+---

-**SEO Title:** How to Pass the NCA Exam in 90 Days: A Step-by-Step System
+title: How to Pass the NCA Exam in 90 Days: A Step-by-Step System
+slug: /pass-nca-exam-90-days
-**Meta Description:** The 90-day system for passing NCA exams.
+meta_description: The 90-day system for passing NCA exams.
 Includes daily schedule, subject sequencing, and readiness checkpoints.
 Built by someone who did it.
-**Slug:** /pass-nca-exam-90-days
-**Keyword:** how to pass NCA exam
-**Word count:** 2,500+ words
+cluster: strategy
+cta_primary: Calculate My Readiness Score →
+cta_secondary: Download Free Chapter
 ---

 The first time I opened the NCA syllabus for Administrative Law, I stared at it for ten minutes and thought: *how is this actually possible?*